Empirical is a language for time-series analysis.

 It is statically typed.
 When reading from a known input source (such as in the REPL), Empirical will infer the table’s type by sampling the input.
 It feels dynamic, but because the types are static, Empirical can prevent many common errors in user code.

-Empirical will never have transactions; it’s not a storage engine.
-It just performs analytics.
+Empirical is not a database or storage engine.
+It just does analytics.